You want more and better Bumble matches.

 This Bumble bio also shows you’re free to lie about yourself as long as it’s super obvious.

-It’s a good bio for guys who playfully want to make clear they’re inverted.
+It’s a great bio for guys who playfully want to make clear they’re introverted.

 While you bash the great white shark since you’re much more alpha than him of course.